Reuniting Owners with their Unclaimed Property

-Since January 2007, Controller Chiang reunited owners with more than $2.5 billion of property that had been lost or forgotten – $1.57 billion that had been sent to the State, and $981 million that was reclaimed by owners from the business before it was sent to the State.
+Since January 2007, Controller Chiang reunited owners with about $2.7 billion of property that had been lost or forgotten – $1.7 billion that had been sent to the State, and $981 million that was reclaimed by owners from the business before it was sent to the State.
 As of June 2013, Chiang also returned 181 million shares of securities to owners, which is more than 30 times the amount returned to owners during the previous decade.

 The Controller successfully sponsored legislation in 2013 to make more unclaimed property available to the rightful owners.
 The bill requires businesses to report any property worth $25 or more with, if available, the name and Social Security number of the owner.
 Prior to this reform, businesses were allowed to group property valued at under $50 together in one lump sum, with no information on the individual owners.